soarlab/lgbtq-problem-set/README.md

 <img src="https://user-images.githubusercontent.com/59627709/120771925-fe1b8e00-c4dc-11eb-89c3-9578ebbd7c07.jpg" width="730" height="370">

 #### Problem G2
 Robin has drawn two different family trees (labeled A and B below), both of which represent familial relationships between all seven members of their household.
-They live with their adoptive parents, Maya and Imani; their auncle, Kai; their grandparents, Carmen and Bo; and their great-grandmother, Ana.
+They live with their adoptive parents, Maya and Imani; their uncle, Kai; their grandparents, Carmen and Bo; and their great-grandmother, Ana.
 * In tree A, what does a horizontal dashed line represent?
 * In tree B, what does a horizontal solid line represent?
 * In general, what's the difference between solid and dashed lines in these two trees?